Know Before You Go, Shaka Guide's Reverse Road to Hana

-- IMPORTANT: Beginning 3/1/2021 reservations are required to visit Waianapanapa State Park (black sand beach) - book up to 14 days in advance, no same-day reservations allowed, $5 for pedestrian walk-ins, $10 per car.
+- IMPORTANT: Beginning 3/1/2021 reservations are required to visit Waianapanapa State Park (black sand beach) - book up to 14 days in advance, no same-day reservations allowed, the price for entry is $10 to park AND $5 per person.
 Book here: www.gowaianapanapa.com.
 Click here to learn more about planning your day based on your reservation time.

 - The Hana Lava Tube, Garden of Eden and Kahana Gardens close at 4 p.m.
 Each of these attractions has an entrance fee — see more below under budgeting.

 - There are many stops on the Road to Hana that you SHOULDN’T make.
 These might be dangerous or on private property.
 We recommend you stick to the itinerary we’ve laid out.

 - Proper etiquette on the Road to Hana is extremely important.
 Remember, there are residents that must take this road everyday.

 What to Expect